Mrbuns/travis-fastlane/README.md

 ```
 ## Setting fastlane up in iOS for different export methods and provision profiles?

-So my guess is that anyway your project is scoped you have more than 1 `bundle` identifier to the different apps.
+So my guess is that anyway your project is scoped you have more than 1 `bundle` identifier to the different apps in question.

 Remember with Fastlane you can setup a new target and just create the same lane with a different scheme for that target (or build a function and send the correct scheme as a parameter).
 You will also have to create a different `bundle id`.

 If you don't wish to create a different target and you are you using Automatic signing on your project, (some SSO), you will have to change it to manual and specify the provisioning profile there.

-Please make sure there's nothing that could conflict with Travis or Fastlane.
-something like this:
+Please make sure there's nothing that could conflict with Travis or Fastlane, so it should look like something like this:

-Prod
+## Prod

   ```ruby
   build_app(